-The Corihuarmi project covers an area of 10,168.22 hectares and is host to an epithermal, high-sulphidation, disseminated gold system.
+The Corihuarmi gold mine covers an area of 10,168.22 hectares and is host to an epithermal, high-sulphidation, and disseminated gold system.
 Gold mineralization is coincident with a large zone of hydrothermal alteration that covers most of the property.
 The gold is most often associated with silicic and advanced argillic alteration, which is typical of high-sulphidation, disseminated gold systems.

 Minera IRL has a wide range of highly successful community programs, ranging from building health facilities to helping grow organic vegetables.